To avoid mistakes, be sure to read and understand these instructions fully before you begin.

 Align one long edge of rectangle A in the position you marked.
-Note that if the top and bottom of your seat are cut as a single piece that will be folded over, the baffle must be oriented so that the unsealed free edge hangs towards the fold between the top/bottom piece (the fold is indicated by a dashed line in the diagram above).
+Note that the baffle must be oriented so that the unsealed free edge hangs towards the fold between the top/bottom piece (the fold is indicated by a dashed line in the diagram above).

 Use the edge of your iron to seal an area approximately 1 cm or 1/2″ wide near the edge of the baffle piece.
 Press firmly to make a strong bond.
 Don’t bother trying to seal it perfectly all the way to the edge of the fabric, because this joint will be on the inside of your seat so it won’t be visible, and you could compromise the airtightness of the fabric if you accidentally melt the TPU surface on the larger piece.
 (If you do happen to melt an area you didn’t intend to seal, simply patch it by heat sealing a small scrap of fabric over the hole.)